4. In Love With Spring: My Novel Online

 “Exactly!
 Which reminds me—I’ve been asking around at school for some musicians to be in a band with you.”

-“I was going to do it a long time ago, but the problem was, I didn’t know who to ask.
-But then last week Lisbeth suggested I talk to Mr. Wilkes, the music teacher.
+“I was going to do it right away but I didn’t know who to ask.
+Then last week Lisbeth suggested I talk to Mr. Wilkes, the music teacher.
 I asked him who the best kids in the orchestra are.
 He said Eddie Harris, who plays the violin, and Kevin Chauncey, the drummer.
 So, want to meet them?”

 “Eddie is considered a little bit of a nerd,” Jules said.
 “He’s thin and he wears glasses and he’s really smart.
 But he’s nice.
 I have him in a few of my classes.”